yushchenko/site/content/articles/0002_site_from_scratch_1_the_first_page.md

 To look at the result of our efforts visit `http://localhost:8080/`.

-Looks not so good, doesn't it?
+Looks not so good, does it?
 So, it's a good moment to style our page.

 ### Adding Styles